Mustard Service

-The band consists of Marco Rivero Ochoa on lead vocals and rhythm guitar, Gabriel Marinuchi (or "Nuchi") on lead guitar, Augusto "Tuto" Di Catarina on bass, Leo Cattani on keyboard, and Adam Perez on drums, who replaced former drummer and producer Armando Baeza after the band's first album.
+The band released their debut album Zest Pop in 2017.
+They have released four albums in total.
+Their latest album, Vice City Magic was released in 2025.

 History

 2015–17: Formation and Zest Pop

 The band formed after lead singer Marco Rivero was kicked out of a previous band he was in with bassist Augusto Di Catarina and ex-drummer Armando Baeza.
 A month later, Rivero wrote the song "Taking Up Space" and shared it with Baeza; the two of them then gathered the rest of the band's members and started recording their first album.
 The name Mustard Service was taken from a band name generator.
 According to Rivero, "I did it like three times, it was between Mustard Service, Milk Inequality, and like… Johnny’s Trashcan."

 Their debut album, Zest Pop, was released on June 17, 2017.

 2018–20: "Need", "Daddy Dookie Brown", and C'est La Vie

 In fall 2018, Mustard Service accompanied the Madrid band Hinds on a sixteen-date U.S. tour, where they received praise for their energetic stage performances.

 Mustard Service released the single "Daddy Dookie Brown" and an accompanying music video on July 26, 2019.
 A second single, "Need", was released in November 2019.

 Their sophomore album, C'est La Vie, was released on March 23, 2020, and marked a change in style from their previous album both musically and thematically.
 Rivero remarked that since Zest Pop, the band had "learned a lot more musically.
 So this one is a little bit more sophisticated."
 Rivero also noted that the lyrical themes of C'est La Vie were more light-hearted and less personal: "when we wrote Zest Pop, I didn’t think that anyone would hear it, so I wrote whatever I wanted, kind of like a journal... and then I realized people started listening, so I said, I don’t want to write anything personal anymore.
 I wanted to write about a kid who liked to get peed on [in reference to "Daddy Dookie Brown"], so..."
 The writing process of C'est La Vie also differed from Zest Pop in that C'est La Vie was written by the whole band using a more collaborative approach, while Zest Pop had been written mostly by Rivero and Baeza.